 iPad Questions and Answers

-Yes, but there are some conditions – please see below.
+Does the iPad belong to the student?Yes, but there are some conditions – please see below.

-Yes.
-As this initiative is focused on learning and teaching, only students who continue beyond census date (31 March for Autumn Session and 31 August for Spring Session) will be able to keep their iPad.
+If students defer their studies or change courses prior to the census date, do they have to return the iPad?Yes.
+As this initiative is focused on learning and teaching, only students who continue beyond census date (31 August for Spring Session) will be able to keep their iPad.
 Students who withdraw their enrolment or otherwise do not continue their studies after the census date will be required to return their iPad to the security office on their campus.

-All new undergraduate students enrolling in the first year of their course and commencing their study at UWS in Autumn or Spring Session 2013 will be eligible to receive an iPad.
+Who is eligible to receive an iPad?All new undergraduate students enrolling in the first year of their course and commencing their study at UWS in Autumn or Spring Session 2013 will be eligible to receive an iPad.
 Also, all University Foundation Studies and Diploma Program students enrolling in the first year of their course and commencing their study at UWS College in Term 1, 2, or 3 in 2013 will be eligible.

-The following students are not eligible: students who were enrolled in an award course in 2012 at either UWS or UWSCollege, Bachelor of Nursing (Graduate Entry) students, Bachelor of Laws (Graduate Entry) students, postgraduate students, bachelor Honours students, UniTrack students, non-award students, cross institutional students, exchange or study abroad students, UWSCollege diploma graduates, UWSCollege English Language Program students, UWSCollege Professional and Community Programs students, current UWS students transferring between courses, new students receiving advanced standing equal to or in excess of 80 credit points from either UWS or another Australian University, and students deferring their 2013 offer.
+Who is not eligible to receive an iPad?The following students are not eligible: students who were enrolled in an award course in 2012 at either UWS or UWSCollege, Bachelor of Nursing (Graduate Entry) students, Bachelor of Laws (Graduate Entry) students, postgraduate students, bachelor Honours students, UniTrack students, non-award students, cross institutional students, exchange or study abroad students, UWSCollege diploma graduates, UWSCollege Foundation Studies graduates, UWSCollege English Language Program students, UWSCollege Professional and Community Programs students, current UWS students transferring between courses, new students receiving advanced standing equal to or in excess of 80 credit points from either UWS or another Australian University, and students deferring their 2013 offer.